Our Maldivian Sea Turtle Conservation Programmes

 We are using a photo identification method implemented by scientists from Kélonia and Ifremer, using facial profile photographs, which are unique to each turtle exactly as fingerprints are to humans.
 Each turtle sighting is given a facial profile ID code and entered into the database, either as a new individual or as a re-sighting.

-If you have photos of a turtle taken in the Maldives that you would like us to identify, please contact us – we need high resolution photos showing the sides of a turtle’s face, as well as the date and location of the sighting.
+If you have photos of a turtle taken in the Maldives that you would like us to identify, please contact us with your high res photos of both sides of a turtle’s face, as well as the date and location of the sighting.
 You can also post your photos on our Turtle ID Facebook page.

 Turtle Satellite Tracking